Nice 5 minute video describing my life's work leading up to The Infinities here

 If you have any questions regarding any image please login/register via Client Login and save images to light box along with your comments or just email me.

-All prints are handmade, one of a kind, unique silver prints that are made into small editions and printed on 100% acid free, cotton rag paper with 100 year archival pigments.
+All the early works are handmade, one of a kind, unique silver prints that are made into small editions and printed on 100% acid free, cotton rag paper with 100 year archival pigments.

 Wonderful Catalog essay by Lynn Gamwell from Paris Exhibition at Galerie Karsten Greve titled, "Of Earth, Heaven and Light".